eggai-tech/ai-landscape/README.md

    ```

 2. View the landscape:
-   - Open `index.html` in any modern web browser
+   - Option 1: Open `index.html` directly in any modern web browser
+   - Option 2: Serve the directory with Python's built-in HTTP server:
+     ```bash
+     python3 -m http.server 8000
+     ```
+     Then open `http://localhost:8000` in your browser

 ### Updating the Landscape

-The landscape is generated from the `data/landscape-data.json` file.
-To update:
+The landscape is maintained using CSV files for easy editing:

-1. Edit `data/landscape-data.json` with your changes
+1. Edit the `data/technologies.csv` file using any spreadsheet application (Excel, Google Sheets, etc.)
 2. Run the build script:
    ```bash
    node build.js